-Explain how the project's research and educational objectives will be evaluated for completion and impact to sustainable agriculture communities in your region.
+Explain how the project's research and educational objectives will be evaluated for completion and impact on agricultural communities in your region.
 For example, describe how changes in producers' knowledge, awareness, attitudes, and adoption of practices will be measured (e.g., a pre-post survey).